judsonmitchell/ClinicCases/documentation/ClinicCases_7_Documentation.md

 * [About ClinicCases](#about)

 ##Getting Started <a id="getting_started"></a>
-ClinicCases is a web-based case management system designed specifically for law school clinics.
-It is designed to be easy-to-use with a minimal learning curve.

 Once your ClinicCases is installed on your server (see [Installation](#install)), here's how to get started.
 ClinicCases ships with three pre-defined user groups: Administrators, Professors, and Students.
 These groups can be [customized](#customization).
 You should log in using the default administrator account: